masyl/isomaton/doc/roadmap.md

 - Day and night settings with ambiant decor (day, night, sun, moon, stars, clouds, etc)
 - Each levels separated by black screen with title
 - Actors say/think stuff in a speech bubble
-- Rotate view n, e, s, w. and show a compass rose or arrows for cardinal directions
+- Rotate the stage n, e, s, w. and show a compass rose or arrows for cardinal directions
 - Show bloc cursor by translating mouse cursor position back to isometric coordinates
 - Scroll scenegraph to show only portion of a larger stage
 - Render block shadows and add property to "hasShadow"
-- Prevent mouse cursor from touching/selecting html elements of the scenegraph
 - Control randomness with number generator and seed
 - During "setups", some blocs are added by falling from the sky
 - Control game speed: Slowdown, Fastforward
 - Ability to pause the game

 # Far Future Backlog
 - Multiplayer Server/Gameplay
 - Rewind a game to any given point